Roohullah74/Roohullah74/README.md

 Roohullah74/Roohullah74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->hi
-I am fresh student I struggling for good progmming is warm Daly bas
+I am fresh student I struggling for good progmming on the Daly bas